Antoninbln/board-assistant/README.md

 #### 2. How to use
-Special mention for Spotify users, you'll be able to use some vocal commands, here is the list :
+Special mention for Spotify users ; yYou'll be able to use some vocal commands, here is the list :
 - `album`: play an album
 - `joue`: play a song (with this you can ask **song title**, **singer name** & **album name** all combined in command)
 - `pause`: pause current track